Poor appetite is a common problem in older adults, especially for those living in long-term care.

-To counter the dwindling appetite of older adults, appetite stimulants are often prescribed.
+To counter the dwindling appetite of older adults, doctors commonly prescribe appetite stimulants.

 Little is known, however, about their safety or effectiveness for increasing appetite in older adults.

-There are several factors that contribute to older adults’ declining appetites.
+There are several factors that contribute to a declining appetite in older adults.

 - Depression.
 Medical conditions, loss of a significant other, and financial constraints may lead to depression and a loss of appetite.